What is Node.js? Where, When & How To Use It (With Examples)

 While we are trying to understand the basics of Node.js, we definitely don’t want to miss out on its built-in support for package management using npm.
 A popular package library – npm, is the most prized possession of the Node.js community.
 It contains millions of downloadable libraries according to the specific requirement.

 These massive libraries are absolutely free of cost with their registry hosting millions packages of reusable Node.js code.
 These libraries are getting bigger rapidly with each passing day, making the Node.js community stronger.

 npm is indeed the world’s largest software registry.
 Yes, that’s right!

-Open-source developers from every continent use npm to share or borrow packages, and many enterprises utilize them for their private developments too.
-Find the entire list of packaged modules on npm website
+Open-source developers from every continent use npm to share or borrow packages, and many enterprises also utilize them for their private developments.
+Find the entire list of packaged modules on the npm website.